Have questions? We're here.

 Day 2: Breisach

-Breisach serves as the gateway to the famed Alsatian Wine Route, offering access to the picturesque Route des Vins that winds along the foothills of the Vosges Mountains.
+Breisach serves as your gateway to the Alsatian Wine Road and the starting point for an excursion along the Route des Vins, which follows the foothills of the Vosges Mountains.

-See Strasbourg on foot with an insightful local expert, where this historic town with its cobbled lanes, half-timbered homes, giant stork nests, and impossible-to-resist pastry shops will win your heart.
-Kehl, directly across the river from Strasbourg, will be your ship’s base while you explore the Alsatian capital.
+See Strasbourg on foot with an insightful local expert, where this historic town with its cobbled lanes, half-timbered homes, giant stork nests, and impossible-to-resist pastry shops wins your heart.
+Kehl, directly across the river from Strasbourg, is your ship’s base while you explore the Alsatian capital.
 If you’re feeling adventurous, take advantage of Uniworld’s bicycles or Nordic walking sticks and explore the banks of the river.

 You have the entire afternoon to see more of Strasbourg on your own.